Joseph Hemphill: Political career

+“Against the aborigines who once possessed this fair country, what complaint have we to make?
+In what degree are their scalping knives and tomahawks to be compared with our instruments of death by which we have overthrown their once powerful kingdoms, and reduced the whole fabric of their societies, with their kings and queens, to their present miserable condition?
+How little did they expect, three hundred years ago, that a race of human beings would come from beyond the great waters to destroy them.”—Congressman Joseph Hemphill, 1832 House debates on the Indian Removal Act.

 Hemphill served as a member of the Pennsylvania House of Representatives from 1797 to 1800.
 He was elected as a Federalist member representing Pennsylvania's 3rd congressional district in the Seventh Congress from 1801 to 1803.
 He moved to Philadelphia in 1803, and again was a member of the State House of Representatives in 1805.
 He was appointed the first president judge of the district court of the city and county of Philadelphia.
 He was elected as a Federalist member representing Pennsylvania's 1st congressional district in the Sixteenth and Seventeenth Congresses from 1819 to 1823.
 He was elected as a Jackson Federalist member representing Pennsylvania's 2nd congressional district in the Eighteenth Congress, and reelected as a Jacksonian to the Nineteenth Congress, from 1823 until his resignation in 1826.
 He was elected as a Jacksonian member representing Pennsylvania's 3rd congressional district in the Twenty-first Congress from 1829 to 1831.
 He was a member of the State House of Representatives in 1831 and 1832.

 Hemphill introduced a bill in 1824 which called for the usage of military personnel to conduct surveys and estimate costs for construction of roads and canals.

 He was an anti-slavery advocate and gave a speech to Congress against slavery, especially in Missouri.
 He declared slavery to be "the forcible oppression of otherwise powerless people".

 During the Congressional debate about the Indian Removal Act, Hemphill was split between his support for President Andrew Jackson and his Quaker constituency's opposition to the law.
 He proposed delaying implementation of the act in order to conduct surveys of the land the Native Americans were to be moved to, but his proposal was voted down.